ZikangZhou/ZikangZhou.github.io/_pages/about.md

 # Professional Services

-- Reviewer for CVPR 2023
+- Reviewer of CVPR 2023, ICCV 2023

 # Teaching

-- Tutor for CS2360 Java Programming, Semester A, 2022/23, City University of Hong Kong
+- Tutor of CS2360 Java Programming, Semester A, 2022/23, City University of Hong Kong
-- Tutor for CS2360 Java Programming, Semester A, 2021/22, City University of Hong Kong
+- Tutor of CS2360 Java Programming, Semester A, 2021/22, City University of Hong Kong